DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/06/rezivot-jig.jpg)

-We haven't seen Rezivot adapter, it uses a non very common but quite easily available battery.
+We haven't seen Rezivot adapter, it uses an uncommond but quite easily available battery.
 We can only expect the high quality standards that Rezivot has in all its products.
 We are told pricing will be south of 100USD.

 We know of at least another product coming to the market in this category, any original innovative accessory for SX70 is certainly very welcome.